Holyoke History Room

-Researchers: Collections located in the Reading Room are available during Regular Reading Room hours for use without an appointment.
-If you anticipate using archival or other collections, please contact the archivist 24-48 hours in advance of your visit.
+Information for Researchers: Collections located in the Reading Room are available during Regular Reading Room hours for use without an appointment.
+If you anticipate using archival or other collections, please contact the History Room 24-48 hours in advance of your visit.
 All History Room materials are non-circulating.
 For more information, see Collections , Digital Collections, and Using the Collection.
-For research appointments, contact the Archivist at the number below.
+For research appointments, contact the Librarian for Historical Collections at the number below.

 Classes: Inquiries regarding class or group visits and student projects of all types are welcome.
-The best collaborations are preceded by a meeting with the Archivist, who can prepare and tailor your group's experience.
+The best collaborations are preceded by a meeting with the Librarian for Historical Collections, who can prepare and tailor your group's experience.
 History Room resources can be used to support research on a wide variety of topics related to the city and its history or to provide writing prompts and inspiration for creative work.
-Contact the Archivist for more information or to make an appointment.
+Contact the Librarian for more information or to make an appointment.
 We welcome groups of all ages.